ifisco/Ifeanyi.chika-okafor/README.md

 ## Objective

 My background in Electrical and Electronics Engineering exposed me to networking, embedded systems, and IoT devices, where I realized how vulnerable these technologies can be to cyber threats.
-This sparked my curiosity about cybersecurity, leading me to explore ethical hacking, penetration testing, and digital forensics.
+This sparked my curiosity about cybersecurity, leading me to explore ethical hacking, penetration testing, SIEM, and digital forensics to name a few.
 My engineering expertise gives me a unique perspective of both hardware and software systems, driving my passion for cybersecurity.

 ## Skills